NadAAaHH/Employee-attrition-prediction/README.md

 &nbsp;
 # Model Development

-### Pipeline
+### Model
 Since this is a **supervised binary classification problem** , several the classification models were trained and tested.
-The four best-performing models were:
+The four best-performing models based on AUC-ROC score were:
-* Logistic Regression
+1. Logistic Regression
-* Random Forest
+2. Random Forest
-* Gaussian Naive Bayes
+3. Gaussian Naive Bayes
-* Decision Tree
+4. Decision Tree

 &nbsp;
 ### Evaluation and Performance